jundalisay/sp/content/en/research/mohammad/quran/sura-002d.md

 {{< /r >}}

-But they loved the calf [Hinduism?] because of their disbelief.
+But they loved the calf [Hinduism, Enlil followers] because of their disbelief.

 <!-- Say: “Wretched is what your faith commands you to do, if you are believers.” -->